58th Guards Rifle Division

+For its actions in the Prague Offensive at the end of the war, the division was awarded the name of Prague as an honorific.
+It was disbanded a little more than a year after the end of the war.

 Formation and Stalingrad

 The 1st Rifle Division (1st formation) was formed between 3 March and 22 June 1942 in the city of Melekess, Kuybyshev Oblast, part of the Volga Military District.
 The division was formed in accordance with shtat (table of organization and equipment) 04/200 from personnel of the disbanded 9th Sapper Army, conscripts from Kuybyshev Oblast, convalescents from hospitals, and freed prisoners from forced labor camps.
 It included the 408th, 412th, and 415th Rifle Regiments, the 1026th Artillery Regiment, and smaller units.
 The 1st was quickly assigned to the 5th Reserve Army (which became the 63rd Army on 10 July and the 1st Guards Army (Second formation) in November) on 9 June at the village of Aleksikovo, where it was reorganized in accordance with shtat 04/300 due to being understrength in equipment and transport.

 The division took up defensive positions on the left bank of the Don River along the line of Novaya Kalitva, Verkhny Mamon, and Sukhoy Donets on 27 June, covering the left flank of the Stalingrad Front.
 It first saw combat on 3 July and defended its positions until the beginning of the first Soviet counteroffensive near Stalingrad.
 During Operation Little Saturn, with the 1st Guards Army, the division went on the offensive on 16 December.
 Crossing the Don near Solontsy, Olkhovy, and Grushevo, it broke through fortified Axis defenses and developed the offensive to capture Boguchar on 19 December in cooperation with the 44th Guards Rifle Division.